 10 And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
 [Emphasis added]

 The basic reason some people are not saved is because they choose not to be.
-God certainly didn’t have to, but because of His love for all He sent a Savior so that all could be saved.
-No one was left out.
+God certainly didn’t have to, but because of His love for all He sent a Savior so that all mankind could be saved.
+Not even one person anywhere was left out.

 8 But God commendeth his love toward us, in that, while we were yet sinners, Christ died for us.
 [Emphasis added]